 A web proxy server acts as a gateway between you and the rest of the web.
 It provides a quick and easy way to change your IP address while surfing the Internet.
+Instead of showing your IP address, the proxy server’s IP address is shown to the destination, thus disguising your own IP and providing anonymity to the user.
 If you want to keep your IP address private, proxies are a great choice; you get the same Internet access and website results, but with an anonymous web proxy, web browsers and sites won't be able to tell where your address is coming from.

 Web proxies are extremely portable as they do not require the installation of additional software.
 They also do not require modification to computer networking settings.
 They are used like a search engine in your web browser, except that you enter a website address instead of a search query into a form, and web proxies return web pages rather than search results.
 The sites you visit through the proxy see an IP address belonging to the proxy rather than your IP address.